The Intermediate Mass Black Hole in Omega Centauri: Constraints on Accretion from JWST: Introduction

-Additional recent evidence for an IMBH in $\omega$~Cen has been presented by \cite{haberle_fast-moving_2024} (H+24 hereafter) based on a new, high-precision proper-motion catalog (oMEGACat; \citealt{haberle_omegacat_2024}).
-The unprecedented depth and precision of this catalog enabled the discovery of seven faint, fast-moving stars within the central 3\arcsec of the cluster (0.08 pc at the cluster distance of 5.2 kpc).
+Stronger recent evidence for an IMBH in $\omega$~Cen has been presented by \cite{haberle_fast-moving_2024} (H+24 hereafter) based on a new, high-precision proper-motion catalog (oMEGACat; \citealt{haberle_omegacat_2024}).
+The unprecedented depth and precision of this catalog enabled the discovery of seven faint, fast-moving stars within the central 3\arcsec of the cluster (0.08 pc at the cluster distance of 5.49 kpc \citep{haberle_omegacat_2025}).
 The proper motions (PMs) of these stars correspond to velocities that exceed the cluster's escape velocity of $\approx$62~km~s$^{-1}$.
-This implies that the stars should have escaped the cluster's core in $\lesssim 1,000$~years, but somehow remain bound.
-The fastest and most central of these stars was measured to have a projected two-dimensional velocity of $113.0 \pm 1.1$~km~s$^{-1}$.
-All seven stars are located on the cluster's main sequence in the color-magnitude diagram, confirming their membership and ruling out contamination from foreground or background objects with high statistical significance.
 According to H+24, the presence of these stars can only be explained if they are gravitationally bound to a central, massive, and compact object.
 From the kinematics of the five most robustly measured fast-moving stars alone, H+24 inferred a firm lower limit on the black hole's mass of approximately 8,200~M$_{\odot}$.
 Further analysis incorporating acceleration limits and detailed N-body simulations suggests a mass range of $39,000-47,000$~M$_{\odot}$.
 The search for these stars was centered on the cluster's position determined by \cite{anderson_new_2010} (hereafter, the ``AvdM10'' center), located at R.A. = $13^{\mathrm{h}}26^{\mathrm{m}}47.24^{\mathrm{s}}$ (201.69683$^{\circ}$), Dec. = $-47^{\circ}28'46.45''$ ($-47.47957^{\circ}$) (J2000).
-This detection provides one of the strongest cases to date for an IMBH in the local universe.
-We note that introducing an additional mass attributed to the dark matter would likely lower the mass range for the IMBH reported in H+24 \citep{banares-hernandez_new_2025}.
+This detection provides one of the strongest cases to date for an IMBH in the local universe. \cite{prieto_growing_2025} provided theoretical backing through Monte-Carlo N-body models of the evolution of $\omega$ Cen.
+These models are able to reproduce the growth of an IMBH to a mass of $50,000$~M$_{\odot}$, similar to the range reported by H+24, as well as a population of fast-moving stars.